Rev. Sandy Boyce (Australia)

 Christa Megaw is a Deacon currently in congregational ministry at Henley Fulham Uniting Church, South Australia – one congregation on two sites near the coast.
 One of Christa’s roles is to encourage and equip members of the congregation to make connections with the local and wider community in a range of ways.
 The congregation has recently won a grant to employ a part time deacon candidate, Chelsea Size as community pastor, which is very encouraging.

 Before this placement, Christa worked for the Uniting Church in the area of International Mission, encouraging individuals and congregations to make links with people in our partner churches through sharing stories of faith, prayer and mutual visits.

 Previously Christa has volunteered for some years, supporting refugees and asylum seekers.
 She was ordained in 2011 after working as a primary school teacher.

-Christa is married to Phil, who retired for a short time but has gone back to work in a part time capacity, helping to maintain a Uniting Church conference center.
+Christa is married to Phil, who retired for a short time but has gone back to work in a part time capacity, helping to maintain a Uniting Church conference centre.